mdewilde/tablefilter/README.md

 The attribute `data-tablefiltered` goes on any `table` that will be filtered.

-To load the tablefilter, simply call
+To load the `tablefilter`, simply call

 ```javascript
 tablefilter();
 ```

-It is also possible to initialize the tablefilter with a callback function, which will be called each time a filter is changed.
+It is also possible to initialize the `tablefilter` with a callback function, which will be called each time a filter is changed.

 ```javascript
 tablefilter(callback);
 ```

-By default, tablefilter displays all rows that contain the value of the filter.
+By default, `tablefilter` displays all rows that contain the value of the filter.
 Matching is case-insensitive.

 Filtering **behavior** can be adjusted using any of the following attributes: